 The Bible does not leave any consideration that someone would not love himself.
 It is a given-an understood factor hanging on the same rung with the first two.
 It seems to imply, "You love yourself; now love your neighbor with the same intensity!"
-The potential to love our The first and most important relationship is with the Lord your God.

-neighbor as commanded is hampered if we do not love ourselves.
+The potential to love our neighbor as commanded is hampered if we do not love ourselves.
 You have no other choice; you are commanded to love yourself.